-100 μ s.
+After integrating the terms containing ω in (18) over ω we get the rate of absorption: $q^2\Delta t$ (the probability turns out to be a function of $(\Delta t)^2$).
+This rate is higher than the one we get in CQED experiments [46] where the atoms move through a cavity with a velocity of over 100 m/s and nevertheless couple strongly to the cavity field within less than 100 μ s.
 In our resonator we can achieve much longer and also shorter times (1 μ s < Δt < 1 ms; the shortest time is limited by the resonance build-up time when a transparent object is in the resonator and the longest one by the coherence time of cw lasers).
 So, we can conclude that under realistic conditions the atom will be strongly coupled to our resonator cavity field.
 The shortest required times for the coupling have to be determined for a chosen atomic system.

-We should add that the Stokes and pump beams for STI-RAP switching $|g_1\rangle \leftrightarrow |g_2\rangle$ can be used together with the resonator cavity inclined at a small angle to its beam because that beams are much stronger than the resonator beam and a small misalignment with the magnetic field B will not significantly influence the transitions [26,49].
-We cannot carry out STIRAP transitions and run interaction-free CNOT operations simultaneously because of the electromagnetically induced transparency (EIT) by the transitions [49-51].
-If we wanted to carry out interaction-free interrogations of STI-RAP transitions, we should employ transitions that are not used by the transitions, e.g., m=-1, $F=1 \rightarrow m=-2$, F=2 and m=1, $F=1 \rightarrow m=2$, F=2 as shown in Fig. 5.
+We should add that the Stokes and pump beams for STIRAP switching $|g_1\rangle \leftrightarrow |g_2\rangle$ can be used together with the resonator cavity inclined at a small angle to its beam because that beams are much stronger than the resonator beam and a small misalignment with the magnetic field B will not significantly influence the transitions.
+[26, 49] We cannot carry out STIRAP transitions and run interaction-free CNOT simultaneously because of the electromagnetically induced transparency (EIT) by the transitions.
+[49, 50, 51] If we wanted to carry out interaction-free interrogations of STIRAP transitions, we should employ transitions that are not used by the transitions, e.g., $m = -1, F = 1 \rightarrow m = -2, F = 2$ and $m = 1, F = 1 \rightarrow m = 2, F = 2$ as shown in Fig. 5.